*daily rates in Kuala Lumpur based on a 1 day rental (24hr period) and for guidance purposes only.

 and Europe and Australia

-and New Zealand, so one or two nights in KL provides a welcome break from travelling and helps with the jet lag.
+, so one or two nights in KL provides a welcome break from travelling and helps with the jet lag.

 Even if you are only in KL for a short time there are several “must see” attractions, the major one being the Petronas Towers which is the worlds tallest twin towered building.
 At 88 storeys tall the towers are joined by a sky bridge at the 41st and 42nd floors, this gives a fantastic view of the city and best of all it's free!!
 However visitors do need to have a pass, a limited number of these are issued daily, so to make sure you get one it's best to arrive early – 7.00am is not unusual for people to start queuing.